Publications

 Authors may not request any acceleration or delay of the review process based on these criteria.

-Upon final notification of acceptance, eligible papers will be offered an option to present at conference in the author's workspace within the PaperCept platform.
+Upon final notification of acceptance, eligible papers will be offered an option to present at a conference in the author’s workspace within the PaperCept platform.
 The prompt within the workspace will include an option to transfer the paper directly to conference organizers.
 Authors will have a window of one month to select and accept which conference they will present at.
 Authors are expected to pay the conference fee.
 Eligible papers may only be presented at one conference.

 Background